-- (1) These amounts represent actual earnings for the calendar year, which may be impacted by, among other things, hire date and the timing of any salary increases made during the year. - (2) Represents the aggregate grant date fair value of stock and option awards computed in accordance with ASC Topic 718, excluding the effect of estimated forfeitures.
-For a description of the assumptions used in valuing these awards, see Note 11 to our consolidated audited financial statements included in our 2022 Annual Report. - (3) Non-equity incentive plan compensation represents amounts earned under our annual performance-based bonus program.
-For additional information, see "Performance Bonuses" below. - (4) For Dr. Brunn, the amounts for 2021 and 2022 include \$966 and \$966, respectively, representing payments on Dr. Brunn's term life insurance policy.
-For Mr. Davis, the amount for 2022 includes \$35, representing payments on Mr. Davis term life insurance policy, \$75 representing reimbursement for cell phone expenses, and \$1,000 representing our 401(k) matching contributions.
-For Mr. Tan, the amount for 2021 includes \$113 representing payments on Mr. Tan's term life insurance policy and \$225 representing reimbursement for cell phone expenses.
-The amount for 2022 includes \$565 representing payments on Mr. Tan's term life insurance policy, \$900 representing reimbursement for cell phone expenses, \$3,500 representing a tuition reimbursement, and \$9,150 representing our 401(k) matching contributions.
-For Dr. Traber, the amount for 2021 includes \$21,186 representing payments on Dr. Traber's term life insurance policy and \$375 representing reimbursement for cell phone expenses.
-The amount for 2022 includes \$21,097 representing payments on Dr. Traber's term life insurance policy, \$900 representing reimbursement for cell phone expenses, and \$9,150 representing our 401(k) matching contributions.
-For Dr. Kishimoto, the amount for 2021 includes \$3,400 representing our 401(k) matching contributions and \$2,756 representing payments on Dr. Kishimoto's term life insurance policy.
-The amount for 2022 includes \$2,772 representing payments on Dr. Kishimoto's term life insurance policy and \$9,150 representing our 401(k) matching contributions.
-For Dr. Johnston, the amount for 2021 includes \$3,400 representing our 401(k) matching contributions and \$960 representing payments on Dr. Johnston's term life insurance policy.
-The amount for 2022 includes \$9,150 representing our 401(k) matching contributions and \$1,095 representing payments on Dr. Johnston's term life insurance policy
+- (1) These amounts represent actual earnings for the calendar year, which may be impacted by, among other things, hire date and the timing of any salary increases made during the year. - (2) These amounts include one-time bonuses of \$75,000 and \$100,000 for Dr. Brunn and Dr. Traber, respectively, for efforts to deliver the positive topline data for the Company's DISSOLVE I and DISSOLVE II Phase 3 clinical trials and retention bonuses. - (3) Represents the aggregate grant date fair value of stock and option awards computed in accordance with ASC Topic 718, excluding the effect of estimated forfeitures.
+For a description of the assumptions used in valuing these awards, see Note 13 to our consolidated audited financial statements included in our 2023 Annual Report. - (4) Represents amounts earned under our annual performance-based bonus program.
+For additional information, see "-Performance Bonuses" below. - (5) For Dr. Brunn, the amount for 2022 includes \$966 representing payments on Dr. Brunn's term life insurance policy.
+The amount for 2023 includes \$2,383,268 for settlement of outstanding awards as of November 13, 2023 in connection with the Merger and \$965 representing payments on Dr. Brunn's term life insurance policy.
+For Mr. Davis, the amount for 2022 includes \$35 representing payments on Mr. Davis' term life insurance policy, \$75 representing reimbursement for cell phone expenses, and \$1,000 representing our 401(k) matching contributions.
+The amount for 2023 includes \$987,500 for settlement of outstanding awards as of November 13, 2023 in connection with the Merger, \$459 representing payments on Mr. Davis' term life insurance policy, \$900 representing reimbursement for cell phone expenses, and \$9,900 representing our 401(k) matching contributions.
+For Dr. Traber, the amount for 2022 includes \$21,097 representing payments on Dr.

+Traber's term life insurance policy, \$900 representing reimbursement for cell phone expenses, and \$9,150 representing our 401(k) matching contributions.
+The amount for 2023 includes \$1,436,872 for settlement of outstanding awards as of November 13, 2023 in connection with the Merger, \$5,158 representing payments on Dr. Traber's term life insurance policy, \$900 representing reimbursement for cell phone expenses, and \$9,900 representing our 401(k) matching contributions.
+For Dr. Johnston, the amount for 2022 includes \$9,150 representing our 401(k) matching contributions and \$1,095 representing payments on Dr. Johnston's term life insurance policy.
+The amount for 2023 includes \$853,930 for settlement of outstanding awards as of November 13, 2023 in connection with the Merger, \$1,806 representing payments on Dr. Johnston's term life insurance policy, and \$9,900 representing our 401(k) matching contributions.